Background Loops¶

 Any exception (message already edited, Telegram rate limit) is silently swallowed — expiry is best-effort.
 The 30-minute window is enforced by the gate itself (expires_at check) even if this loop hasn't run yet.

-Shared Helpers (in main.py)¶
+Shared Helpers (in app/background.py)¶

 _seconds_until(settings, hour, minute, weekday=None)— Returns seconds until next local-time occurrence.
 Handles DST by working inzoneinfolocal time throughout._send_agent_message(deps, telegram_app, settings, prompt)— Runs agent, splits result at 4096 chars, sends all chunks toBRIEFING_CHAT_ID.